Table of Contents

 Hemp is a durable fiber made from the cannabis plant.
-It has 100% legal to wear and create jewelry with, although it is not yet legal to grow in the U.S. Most hemp twine is imported from China and is fairly rough.
+It has 100% legal to wear and create jewelry with, although it is not yet legal to grow in most areas of the USA.
+Most hemp twine is imported from China and is fairly rough.
 It is possible to make hemp yarn that is soft, much like linen, but that quality is rare.
+Still, no matter how rough, any hemp will soften with washing.
+If you want your hemp jewelry piece to stay stiff like when you made it, try not to take a shower with it.
+On the other hand, some people like a softer, more worn-in look that can be achieved with washing.

 When you make hemp jewelry, you are most likely to use macrame techniques of knotting or braiding to make a thicker cord.
 This guide will teach you the most common knotting techniques that are used to make hemp jewelry.